Frequently asked questions

 Hey, you worked for [other creatives] for cheap/free.
 Will you do the same for us?

 I do a mixture of paid and free work.
 However, I'm a lot less keen on free work than I used to be.
 There was a time when I did a lot more free work as a means of building up good will.
-Sometimes I got favours in return - but, in my experience, most of the time, working hard for free was rewarded with given more hard work that I was expected to do for free.
-The only thing more dispiriting than that is making my way to a rehearsal in the middle of nowhere, being told they'll arrange a lift back, and then going back on that promise and leave me stranded in the middle of the night.
+Sadly, my experience has been that hard work for free is usually rewarded with more hard work for free.
+The only experience worse than being taken for granted as free labour is being left stranded in the middle of nowhere because they said at the last moment there was no space in the car.
 (You know who you are.)

 That's the deal.
 Take it or leave it.